First and Second Things, and the Operations of Conscience in Science

 Showing items related by title, author, creator and subject.

-Technical Information for Congress: Report to the Subcommittee on Science, Research, and Development of the Committee on Science and Astronautics, U.s. House of Representatives, Ninety-Second Congress, First Session Unknown author (Library of Congress.
+Technical Information for Congress: Report to the Subcommittee on Science, Research, and Development of the Committee on Science and Astronautics, U.s. House of Representatives, Ninety-Second Congress, First Session Unknown creator (Library of Congress.
 Science Policy Research Division, 1971)